 TIMF funded projects that include bike routes typically consist of widening the roadway to provide a minimum 4-foot paved shoulder with striping and include bike route signage.
 These bike route projects are generally combined with roadway rehabilitation and/or capacity increasing improvements to take advantage of economies of scale and administrative efficiencies.
 The recently completed McHenry Avenue Improvement project constructed bicycle improvements along the project limits.
-In early 2019, the County began an update to its Countywide Bicycle Master Plan, which is expected to be adopted by the Board of Supervisors in December 2020.
-Any routes identified during this update will be compared to projects currently listed on both the near-term 2020-2023 and long-term 2024-2030 list, and the TIMF alternative mode project list will be updated accordingly.
+The Countywide Bicycle Master Plan was updated beginning in 2019, with adoption by the Board of Supervisors occurring in December 2020.
+At the conclusion of the current TIMF update, any routes identified on both the Bicycle Master Plan and this update will be compared to projects currently listed on both the near-term 2021-2024 and long-term 2025-2031 list, and the TIMF alternative mode project list will be updated accordingly.